Embird Embroidery Software

 Preview

-Note: you can use the Trace Tool to create complex mask objects easily.
+Note: The Trace Tool can be used to easily create complex mask objects.

 Back to Embird Tutorial Contents